apigovau/national-api-design-standards/sections/api-security.md

 X-Protective-Marking: VER=<ver>, NS=gov.au, SEC=<securityClassification>(, CAVEAT=<caveatType>:<caveatValue>)*(, EXPIRES=(<genDate>|<event>), DOWNTO=(<securityClassification>))?(, ACCESS=<InformationManagementMarker>)*
 ```

-The first 2 key-value pairs are largely static.
-The namespace ('NS') value is always ’gov.au' when produced by Australian Government entities.
+In the case of Commonwealth security classified information, the first 2 key-value pairs are largely static.
+The namespace ('NS') value is always 'gov.au' when produced by Australian Government entities.
 The version (‘VER’) of the PSPF will change infrequently.
 At the time of writing, the first 2 key-value pairs appended to the x-protective-marking header will be 'VER=2018.1' and 'NS=gov.au', followed by the security classification marker and further optional markings.

 e.g.